 Show up early, be completely ready to go, so if someone walks in and sits down by the drum kit you are ready to hit record.

-You can’t decide everything in advance because the session goes how the session goes, but it’s good to have planned out as much as possible beforehand so you can react to the chaos of a recording session and still be able to record, no matter what changes.
-For example, if they decide to record the drums in the control room, you can do that and make it work because you have control over what’s going on.
+You can’t decide everything in advance because the session goes how the session goes, but it’s good to have planned out as much as possible beforehand so you can react to the chaos and still be able to record, no matter what changes.
+For example, if they decide to record the drums in the control room, you can do that and make it work because you have everything under control.

-Your choice of going fully in-the-box was a big talking point within the industry, some people saying you got such great recorded material so you don’t need to go out of the box and others probably feel gear doesn’t matter you can still do great work.
+Your choice of going fully in-the-box was a big talking point within the industry. some people said you got such great recorded material that you don’t need to go out of the box.
 How do you handle that situation?
 Did it ever affect the amount of work you got or was it mainly a talking point within the engineering world?

 It was really weird.
 The fact that anybody cared was amazing to me and that anybody bothered to talk about what I used to mix on was incredible.